Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/security/authorization/_index.md

 The authorization capabilties is based around ABAC (Attribute Based Access Controls) and the XACML standard.

+This gives a very flexible authorization cababilities.

+* Support authorization of app and platform access
+* Rights can be given to subjects with a given role, or direct to a person/organization or other type of attribute
+* Support unlimited levels of resource levels
+* Resources can have different access requirements based on resource state
+* Rules can contain obligations like security level required
+* Roles can be retrieved from different sources
+* Access rights are verified at a central solution
+* Authorize based on API parameters

 The following concepts are important

 ## Rights